greenpeer/GreenLightPlus/README.md

 ## Prerequisites: Installing EnergyPlus

 To run the EnergyPlus-combined simulations in the GreenLightPlus package, you need to have EnergyPlus installed on your system.
-The following steps will guide you through downloading and installing EnergyPlus on a Linux system.

 ### Download and Install